Questions about the application process

 An X-Tutorial initially runs over two semesters.
 An extension for one or two additional semesters can be applied for later.
 This application is informal, i.e. it is a simple request to the StuROPx coordination office.
 Whether an additional semester can be granted depends on the funds available in the respective funding year.

-The funding includes the funds for two student assistants (40h/month each over 12 months).
-Therefore, only two persons can be employed as student assistants.
+The funding includes the funds for two student assistants or two freelance contracts (40h/month each over 12 months).
+Therefore, only two persons can be employed.
 If you would like to offer the tutorial with more than two persons, please name the co-applicants in your project outline.
 Of course, you can then share the remuneration.
 And the co-applicants can of course also participate in the qualification program.

 The application for X-Tutorials is initially intended for students from the four partners of the Berlin University Alliance (Freie Universität, Humboldt-Universität zu Berlin, Technische Universität Berlin, Charité).
 If you would like to offer your tutorial in tandem, however, it is sufficient if one of the two persons is enrolled at one of the partner institutions.
 If you would like to offer you tutorial as an individual, you have to prove a connection to one of the four partners of the Berlin University Alliance (Freie Universität Berlin, Humboldt-Universität zu Berlin, Technische Universität Berlin, Charité), e.g., if you are doing your Bachelor's or Master's thesis at one of the four partners